moj-analytical-services/NLP-guidance/FeatureSelection.md

 (in alphabetical order).

 We would now need to choose an [*embedding*](Glossary.md) method to turn this set of words into a vector.
+Possibilities that we've got experience of include [Latent Semantic Analysis](LSA.md) or [Neural Networks models like Word2Vec and Doc2Vec](NNmodels.md).